RolfHendriks/presto/README.md

 A high-performance book and music recommendation system handling millions of reviews within milliseconds.

 ## Overview
 Presto is a product recommendation algorithm centered around user reviews - like a ‘users who liked this also liked’ section on an e-commerce site.
+It was created as an SQL deep-dive for my final project in General Assembly's [Data Science Bootcamp](https://generalassemb.ly/students/courses/data-science-bootcamp).

 Presto is built for speed, running on a high-performance SQL database of over 7 million reviews of almost a million books and albums originating from different sources.
 Though nominally a recommendation algorithm project, Presto is actually a project centered around SQL database architecture and performance.